KeyboardKit/website/pages/pro.md

 ## Business Licenses

-If your company has $10M+ in annual revenue or your app has $1M+ in annual revenue, we ask you to [contact us]({{site.urls.email-custom-plan}}) to discuss a <a href="business-licenses">business license</a> that aligns with your needs.
+If your company has $10M+ in annual revenue or your app has $1M+ in annual revenue, we ask you to [contact us]({{site.urls.email-custom-plan}}) to discuss a <a href="/pro/business-licenses">business license</a> that aligns with your needs.

-Our business plans include critical business features like signed agreements, custom billing, custom terms, software escrow, expiration grace, custom SLAs, and much more. <a href="business-licenses">Read more here</a>.
+Our business plans include critical business features like signed agreements, custom billing, custom terms, software escrow, expiration grace, custom SLAs, and much more. <a href="/pro/business-licenses">Read more here</a>.

 <a name="features" />